Hop Terminology

 Myrcene, Humulene, Caryophyllene & Farnesene

-The four major components of the essential oils and between them they account for about 60 – 80% of the essential oils for most varieties.
-The compounds are all highly volatile hydrocarbons and during boiling of the wort most, if not all of them, are driven off and contribute only a little to hop flavor and aroma in beer.
-Therefore it is usually necessary to add late hops for additional aroma.
+The four major components of the essential oils, when referring to hop terminology.
+Between them they account for about 60 – 80% of the essential oils for most varieties.
+These compounds are highly volatile hydrocarbons, and boiling the wort drives off most, if not all, of them.
+As a result, they contribute little to hop flavor and aroma in beer.
+Therefore, it is usually necessary to add late hops for additional aroma.

 Whole Hop (Raw cones of the plant Humulus Lupulus)

-With our unique combination of vacuum Packed “Freshpaks” in 5kg and 20kg packs and our comprehensive stock of over 100 different varieties from growers worldwide, all year round we can offer the brewer an artist’s pallet of flavors to create every type and style of beer.
+With our unique combination of vacuum Packed “Freshpaks” (Charles Faram Hop Terminology) in 5kg and 20kg packs and our comprehensive stock of over 100 different varieties from growers worldwide, all year round we can offer the brewer an artist’s pallet of flavors to create every type and style of beer.

 Type 90 Hop Pellets (Hops milled/ground into powder then pelletised)

-The most popular varieties are also stocked as Type 90 pellets.
-Sealed in vacuum packs, these are used in the boil for bittering or late on for aroma.
+The most popular varieties come in Type 90 pellets, sealed in vacuum packs.
+Brewers add them during the boil for bittering or later on for aroma.
 They must be used in conjunction with a whirlpool or enhanced filtering system.